berkkirtay/personal-website/README.md

 # My Personal Website
-**This repository includes source code of my personal website.
-MERN stack is used to develop this website.**
+**This repository includes source code of my personal website.**

 ## Front Page Section:
 This section is a static page that you can directly change from the source code.

 ## Blog Section:
 Web Server lets users to modify blog section in ways such as adding, updating or deleting blogs.
-This section uses database for those operations.
+This section uses a mongodb database for those controls.
 To use this feature, user should be authorized.

 ## Authorization Section:
 To be authorized please use /authorization endpoint.
 Authorization token can be arranged via envrionment variables.
 You can see the details in the source code.